bsoist/labs/html-7/README.md

 {% next "Now, build some more" %}

 ## Add more to your page

+**NOTE: The link below will open in a new tab.
+You will need to go back and forth between that tab and this one until you get the hang of what you're doing.**

 * Visit <a target="_blank" href="https://ide.cs50.io/">ide.cs50.io</a>
 * Grant permission to CS50 to access your code